Building a Factor‑Based Portfolio

 Case Study: Tilting Toward Value and Quality

-Selecting companies with strong balance sheets, high return on equity, and consistent earnings growth, which tend to outperform in volatile markets.
+- Quality: Selects companies with strong balance sheets, high profitability, and steady earnings, which tend to hold up better in market downturns.

 Actionable Tips for Investors